EwStinky/FelixToolbox/README.md

 # FelixToolbox

-Félix's Toolbox is a QGIS plugin designed to regroup multiple GIS-oriented python scripts that were created through the time, for various professional projects.
+Félix's Toolbox is a QGIS plugin designed to regroup multiple GIS-oriented python scripts that were created through the time, for various professional projects, primarily coming from a city-planning perspective.
-Félix's Toolbox provides intuitive features to facilitate various tasks that either do not exist in QGIS, or require several processes.
+Félix's Toolbox provides intuitive features to facilitate various tasks that either do not exist in QGIS, or require several processes to be achieved.
-Because it is not oriented on one specific topic, Félix's Toolbox contains several tools that are not necesseraly related to each other, and are added throughout time.
+The plugin contains several tools such as the creation of isochrones from several existing API, geocoding of addresses or the location of specific business within a polygon.
+These tools are not necesseraly related to each other, and are added throughout time,

 ## 🛠 Project Structure